evilusean/Khan/Review/TOGCT/2025-TOCT-Review-Algebra2.md

 ### **Strategy for your Vault**
 > **The Factoring Trick:** When you see an equation like $a^x - a^{x-1} = c$, don't use logs immediately.
 Instead, factor out the term with the **smallest exponent**.
 This often reduces the equation to a simple base-matching problem.
+## 2025-December-23-TOCT-How To Solve Systems of Nonlinear Equations :